-Who is Responsible for a Slip and Fall on Ice or Snow in Connecticut?
+Who Is Responsible for a Slip and Fall on Ice or Snow in Connecticut?

-Connecticut law covers various scenarios in which an icy or snow-covered pathway causes injury .
+Connecticut law covers various scenarios in which an icy or snow-covered pathway causes injury.
 State law allows local municipalities to assign liability for slippery sidewalks to private property owners, although this isn’t always the case.
 The complexities of Connecticut’s laws regarding liability make consulting with an attorney the best way to get accurate information about your case, but the general guidelines are as follows:

 • If the city or town owns the property next to the sidewalk where you fell (e.g., the police station or courthouse), then the government may be liable for your injuries